 Join the Discussions

-Each month, there will be two parts to the discussion.
-On the last Monday of the month, we will start the conversation in Slack.
+In addition to a Zoom meeting for discussion, we frequently start the conversation in Slack.
 You can find us in the #book-club channel.

 If you have any questions or suggestions about how to participate in our reading group, please contact Laurie Fox.